sathvikaithala/Final_project/README.md

 - Los Angeles’s (bottom graph) housing market shows small increases each year, but less decreases.

-- When comparing this trend to unemployment rates, Los Angeles has consistently decreased, while New York has fluctuated
+- When comparing this trend to unemployment rates, Los Angeles has consistently decreased, while New York has fluctuated.

 ###### Data Sources: